-On Friday, October 2 at 12:00 pm, please join us for a Cool Topic panel discussion with officials from three local cities – Boca Raton, Boynton Beach and Delray Beach.
-Learn about what your local government is doing to mitigate the effects of climate change and protect residents.
+On Wednesday, January 27 at 12:00 pm, please join us for a Hot Topic discussion with Kevin Wagner, Election Specialist.
 The event is free and can be attended from the comfort of your home.
 Check the League’s event calendar for details and registration information.

 Links of Interest